flipt-io/flipt-client-sdks/CONTRIBUTING.md

 If you would like to add a new language client, please open an issue first to discuss the design and implementation.

+You can open a new issue using the provided issue template: [New Language](https://github.com/flipt-io/flipt-client-sdks/issues/new?labels=new-language&template=new_language.yml)

 You can also look for existing issues with the `new-language` label: <https://github.com/flipt-io/flipt-client-sdks/issues?q=is%3Aissue+is%3Aopen+label%3Anew-language>.

-Please add this label to any new issues you open for new language clients.

 After the design and implementation have been discussed and agreed upon, please follow the steps below to add the new language client.